gnlaera/CDM/README.md

 - recognize when the other person is trying to repair
 - restore warmth after conflict

-## Private safety check-in
+## Safety checklist

-CDM2 includes a separate private safety check-in.
+At the very end of the page, CDM2 includes a collapsed **Safety checklist**.

-It asks about warning signs such as:
+It is not a questionnaire and does not record any safety answers.

+It explains when a person should not use the tool as a shared couple exercise, including situations involving:

 - fear of a partner
 - coercive control